LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Using Fly.io, I had each on the smallest possible configuration that would still run the apps while keeping costs as low as possible.
 This entailed the app servers shutting down with inactivity, the result was a slower/cold start but it was great because I had no users yet.

 My theory is that in this relatively "unavailable" state, my aps were protected from spam bots.
-Since the cold startup issue, perhaps bots would not wait around long enough fro my slow site to load?
+Since the cold startup issue, perhaps bots would not wait around long enough for my slower site to load?
 Why else would the bots suddenly attack both my apps?
 Seems like more than just a coincidence.

 ## Summary